jonathanhogg/flitter/docs/physics.md

 skipping over particle pairings where they are far apart and will have only a minimal effect on each other.

+Gravitational forces are ignored for overlapping particles, i.e., the minimum distance over which gravity will be calculated is the sum of the `radius` of each particle.
+This is to avoid the wild instability caused by massive forces when the distance is very small.

 ### `!electrostatic`

 `!electrostatic` creates an attractive force that applies to all pairs of